Winter Guide to Wildlife in Yellowstone National Park

 Average Weight 90-120 pounds Wolves Kill 18-22 Elk Per wolf per year

-Wildlife to See in Yellowstone
+Winter Guide to Wildlife in Yellowstone

-Bison once numbered in the millions in the Yellowstone area.
-In 1902 there were only about 24 bison left in Yellowstone.
-Hunted almost to extinction by white hunters.
-Today there are just over 4700 bison in the park.
-They were a critical species to native american populations that had lived in the Yellowstone basin for some 11,000 years before white settlers.
-Sadly part of the big plan by the the US army’s to rid the west of native americans in the 1800’s was to remove their food source, and a mass slaughtering of bison and frankly most other animals ensued.
-Today The yellowstone bison herd is the largest and oldest herd in the US.
-While thriving the Bison numbers are still controlled heavily through culling and hunting as to not grow to large.
+While thriving, the bison numbers are still controlled heavily through culling and hunting as to not grow too large.
 Bison and elk carry a disease called Brucellosis which can spread to livestock and cause still births or miscarriages.
-To reduce issues with ranchers the park and state and federal agencies have kept bison in the park, culled males every year, and allowed others to be hunted to keep numbers in check.
+To reduce issues with ranchers, the park and state and federal agencies have kept bison in the park, culled males every year, and allowed others to be hunted to keep numbers in check.
 While you may find some bison outside the park, most of the surrounding states are not keen on them migrating out of the park, even though there has never been a case of livestock getting brucellosis from a bison.

 Members of seven federally-recognized tribes hunt bison in the annual cull to exercise their treaty rights.
 At Beattie Gulch, just outside the park border near Gardiner, hunters line up and wait for bison to cross the park border onto Forest Service land, where they can be shot.